kazkianoush/OrbitSimulator/README.md

 6. after that, you will see a pop up window telling you to wait while the application loads.This is where my image is.
 7. then you will see a tiny square and a big circle in the middle of the screen, you can control the square by using the direction keys, the gravity function is still a work in progress unfortunately, but right now if you approach the planet from some angles, it looks like it is kind of bouncing around parts of the planet.

-## PHASE 4: TASK 2

-#### make sure to exit the application when you have completed the setup process and are in the game page.
-- removed planet: Generic3 from planetList
-- added a planet: newPlanet to the planetList
-- removed shuttle: SaturnIII from shuttleList
-- -added a shuttle: newShuttle to the shuttleList

-## PHASE 4: TASK 3

-- make ShuttleButton and PlanetButton extend a new class in order to cover the functions which they have in common.
-This would consequently combine the ShuttleButtonListener and the PlanetButtonListener.
-- make OwnShuttleSurvey and OwnPlanetSurvey extend a new class to cover the functionalities they have in common.
-That would consequently combine the PlanetSurveyListener and the ShuttleSurveyListener.
-- make new classes to initialize generic PlanetList and generic ShuttleList in order to not repeat the process every time I want to make a generic set of shuttles and planets.
--